JestonBlu/Driving/docs/index.md

 * Young Females had the best overall testing performance while Older Females had the worst overall testing performance.

   * At the 95% confidence level, the testing accuracy between Young Females and Old Females are different.
-  * At the 90% confidence level, the testing accuracy between Young Males vs Old Females are different.
+  * At the 90% confidence level, the testing accuracy between Young Males and Old Females are different.

-* The variable importance plot from the training model indicated that Gender is more important than Age.
+* The variable importance plot from the training model indicated that gender is more important than age.
 The testing accuracy results by subject somewhat contradict this claim.

 * After extending the training iterations, the difference between Model 8 (1/2 Sec Cut) and Model 12 (1/2 Sec Cut Stat) are negligible.
 This suggests that there is much more information in the average likelihood score than in the other descriptive statistics (sd, min, max, iqr).